opturtio/2DPathFinder/Doc/weekly_reports/weekly_report_5.md

 ### Wednesday 7.8.2024

 Updated documentary.
 Created test for London map.
+Now it is easy to check if the shortest path is right length.